-Councillor Ann-Marie Barker Leader of Woking Borough Council
+Councillor Ann-Marie Barker

-Please find before you Woking Borough Council's first Improvement and Recovery Plan.
+"Please find before you Woking Borough Council's first Improvement and Recovery Plan.

 My administration is very clear about the huge challenges that face the council due to its legacy of extraordinarily high and disproportionate levels of debt and the past financial practices.
 However uncomfortable the future will be, we are focused on delivering this plan, which we know, is necessary to achieve financial stability and secure services for the future.